truemagic-coder/solana-agent-kit/README.md

 * Solana Swap - Swap Solana tokens on Jupiter in the agent's wallet
 * Solana Balance - Get the token balances of a wallet
 * Solana Price - Get the price of a token
+* Solana SNS Lookup - Get the Solana address for a SNS domain
 * Rugcheck - Check if a token is a rug
 * Internet Search - Search the internet in real-time using Perplexity, Grok, or OpenAI
 * MCP - Interface with any MCP web server - Zapier is supported